industrial-optimization-group/DESDEO/docs/howtoguides/problem.md

 !!!
 NOTE
     The list of simulators has to be defined when initializing the problem as this list is used when evaluating the problem.
+The parameters for the simulators, on the other hand, may be given when initializing the evaluator and left empty when defining the problem.

 ```python
 simulator = [